 Ammonia, Nitrogen, Carbon and more

 Chlorine’s primary responsibility in water is to be a sanitizer and disinfectant.
 Unfortunately, it is obligated to first destroy the oxidant demand through–you guessed it–oxidation.
 That would be okay if chlorine were a really good oxidizer…but alas, it is not.
-It is a great sanitizer, however.
+Chlorine is great at pool sanitization, however.

 So chlorine first reacts with dissolved metals like iron and manganese, which immediately negates the initial dose of chlorine.
 On the chart, metals account for the first 0-1 on the X axis, showing no residual yet.
 Once the metals have been overcome, a residual begins to build.
 This residual builds from points A to B. What’s happening here is chlorine oxidizes nitrogen and carbon-based contamination.
 There are hundreds of byproducts that can be formed between A and B…but we generally just refer to them as chloramines.
 But chloramines specifically are monochloramine, dichloramine and trichloramine.

 2NH3 + 2HOCl → 2NH2Cl + 2H2O